Team-MCSAMJTS/terraform-module/readme.md

 // do this for stage & prod replacing "dev";It creates a forlder terraform.tfstate.d with all the three envs in it

--install "tree" to see what has been done as you go alone
+- Install "tree" to see what has been done as you go alone

 - To switch to an environment for execution in it & for help with commands run
 $ terraform workspace -h